nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 In order to communicate with another Identity, a Relationship to that Identity is required.
 Thus, in this first part of the tutorial you will learn how to establish a Relationship between your Connector and another Identity.
-In our example the other Identity will be an App.
+In this example the other Identity will be an App.
 However, it could be another Connector, as well, e.g. if two companies want to exchange data securily without opening a port or network.

 The way we will establish the Relationship is via a RelationshipTemplate.